• Skip to primary navigation

 • Cook the pasta as per pack instructions.

-• Heat the 3 tablespoon extra virgin olive oil and the garlic over a low heat, slowly, taking care so that the garlic doesn’t burn, stirring every once in a while.
+• While the pasta cooks.
+Heat the 3 tablespoon extra virgin olive oil and the garlic over a low heat in a pan that can hold the cooked pasta too as you'll be adding the pasta to this pot.
+Take care that the garlic doesn’t burn, stir every once in a while.

-• Once it’s hot and the garlic is looking golden, add the prawns and turn the heat up.
-Not too much though, you don’t want the garlic to burn.
+• Once it’s hot and the garlic is looking golden, add the prawns, season with the and the black pepper.
+Turn the heat up slightly.
+Not too much as you don’t want the garlic to burn.
 Stir regularly but mind the prawns as you don’t want them to come apart, shaking the pot a bit from side to side (gently so to be careful with the hot oil) works well too for moving the prawns around.

 • Once the prawns are cooked just add the pasta toss it all well.
-Add the olives, if using, and sit down to enjoy.
+Adjust the seasoning if necessary.
+Enjoy with a lovely drink, what will you choose?

 Keyword Pasta, prawns, squid ink